fybrik/fybrik/website/content/docs/overview/architecture/index.md

 ### Control plane security

 The traffic between the pilot and the connectors is secured by lavergaing the following Kubernetes and Istio security features:
-- Istio authentication policy(\*) enables mutual TLS between the pilot and the connectors.
-- Kubernetes authorization policy controls the ingress traffic of the connectors.
+- A Kubernetes `NetworkPolicy` controls ingress traffic to connectors.

-(\*) Applying Istio authentication policy is not part of the default {{< name >}} deployment.
+- Istio enables mutual TLS between the pilot and the connectors.
+Note that this is not part of the default {{< name >}} deployment and needs to be enabled explicitly.